 To ensure that privileges and data access rights are maintained and enforced across platforms, Centrify provides Centrify-enabled Samba.
 When a Windows user saves a file on a UNIX share, Samba must assign UNIX user and group IDs to the file.
 Windows users do not typically have UNIX profiles, so Samba will set and store arbitrary values for these attributes on each UNIX server.
 Centrify-enabled Samba solves this on Linux and UNIX systems joined to Active Directory by assigning the appropriate user and group ids based on the person saving the file.

-Centrify Deployment Report Utility
+Centrify Licensing Report Utility

-The Centrify Deployment Report Utility collects information about the Centrify Server Suite software you have deployed, including how many licenses you have available, and the number of licenses currently in use.
+The Centrify Licensing Report Utility collects information about the Centrify Server Suite software you have deployed, including how many licenses you have available, and the number of licenses currently in use.
 You can use this utility to generate a report that provides a summary and detailed information about the different types of licenses you have purchased for access control, privilege management and auditing and where active licenses are being used.